MASCAM/SNAKE-game-in-RISC-V/README.md

 # SNAKE-game-in-RISC-V
-A classic snake game made using RISC-V and a custom build RARS ready to be used on a ALTERA DE1 Ciclone V.
+A classic snake game made using RISC-V and a custom build RARS ready to be used on a ALTERA DE1 Ciclone V. This project was carried out in the discipline of organization and architecture of computers at the university of brasília in february 2020.

 In order to run it, you must download the custom build RARS included in this repository and open the snake.asm file.
 If you want to test it on a FPGA, you must download Quartus Prime and upload the snake.sof file into the DE1 Ciclone V.